-It is important to acknowledge that data selected for decision-making requires interpretation.
-Furthermore, thorough understanding of internal processes is essen- tial to ﬁnding meaningful answers to urgent business questions.
+It is important to acknowledge that data selected for decision-making require interpretation.
+Furthermore, thorough understanding of internal processes is essential to ﬁnding meaningful answers to urgent business questions.

 Management accounting has elevated in importance over recent years.
 The strong focus on costs in most businesses nowadays is owed to a business' environment.
 It is characterized by technological advances and by competition putting pressure on companies to be cost-efﬁcient.